jgneff/epd-javafx/README.md

 ## Licenses

-The content of this project is licensed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/) except for the following:
+The content of this project is licensed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/) except for the video files in the [docs/videos](docs/videos) directory, which are licensed under the Creative Commons [Attribution-ShareAlike 4.0 International](https://choosealicense.com/licenses/cc-by-sa-4.0/) license.

-* The [SwingFXUtils](test/javafx/embed/swing/SwingFXUtils.java) class used by the unit tests is published by Oracle under the [GNU General Public License v2.0](https://choosealicense.com/licenses/gpl-2.0/) with the GNU Classpath Exception.
-See the [LICENSE](test/javafx/embed/swing/LICENSE) and [ADDITIONAL_LICENSE_INFO](test/javafx/embed/swing/ADDITIONAL_LICENSE_INFO) files for details.
-* The video files in the [docs/videos](docs/videos) directory are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://choosealicense.com/licenses/cc-by-sa-4.0/).

 ## Building